 Enjoying a cup of coffee, out of a camp mug, on the front of a jeep, is an experience we will never forget.

-Our lodge was on a watering hole.
-A crocodile lived in the water, and we’d sit and watch the various animals stop by and take a drink…. avoiding Mr. Crocodile of course!
+Our lodge was located on a watering hole.
+A crocodile lived in the water, and we’d sit and watch the various animals stop by and take a drink…. the animals were desperately trying to avoid Mr. Crocodile of course!

 We were not allowed to post pictures on social media when we saw rhinos, as there’s a huge problem with poachers.
 They follow GPS posts on social media from tourists in the parks, to locate and hurt rhinos.
-Poaching beautiful endangered animals completely disgusts me, even more having spent time up close and personal with them in their home.
+Poaching beautiful endangered animals completely disgusts me, even more so having spent time up close and personal with these magnificent creatures in their home.